byuitechops/disperse-welcome-folder/README.md

 # disperse-welcome-folder
-Disperse the "Welcome" folder's contents from Brightspace into the Instructor Resources and Lesson 01 folders in Canvas

-Moves all content out of the Welcome folder into the Student Resources folder (or other locations, if appropriate), then removes the Welcome folder.
-"How to Understand Due Dates" will be deleted.
-Creates "Standard Resources" and "Course Specific" headers inside of Student Resources, and moves content into each of those two sections.
+This is a child module for the Course Conversion Tool at Brigham Young University - Idaho.
+The main purpose of this child module is to move the contents out of the Welcome module into the Student Resources module.
+Once the Welcome module is empty, it is then deleted from the course.

+## Pre-Import or Post-Import
+This child module occurs *post-import* from Brightspace D2L to Canvas.

+## Additional Information
+* "How to Understand Due Dates" gets deleted during execution.
-Potentially will add "Standard Resources" and "Course Specific" headers to Student Resources.
+* "Standard Resources" and "Course Specific" headers are created inside the Student Resources module.
+* The Student Resources are modeled after the OCT course on Canvas.

+## Authors
+* Seth Childers
+* Sam McGrath